lavieshachar/jf-home-test/README.md

    Store the Docker image in docker hub
 * Push to jf-artifactory

-   Store the Docker image in JFrog artifactory
+   Store the Docker image in JFrog artifactory.

 The source code for the task is [Spring pet-clinic](https://github.com/spring-projects/spring-petclinic).